aboutcode-org/scancode-toolkit/docs/source/cli-reference/list-options.rst

 There's also another section for ``extractcode`` options.

-The order of the sections and all their options is the same as in the :ref:'cli_help_text', available in the command line.
+The order of the sections and all their options is the same as in the :ref:`cli_help_text`, available in the command line.

-.. include::  /rst_snippets/note_snippets/synopsis_install_quickstart.rst

 .. _cli_basic: